TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 17/John 17.15.md

 ---

-I pray not that thou shouldest take them from the world, but that thou shouldest keep them from the evil [one] .
+I pray not that you would take them from the world, but that you would keep them from the evil one.